boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

 Using PETSc solvers
 ~~~~~~~~~~~~~~~~~~~

-When using PETSc, all terms of equation :eq:`invert_expanded` is being
+When using PETSc, all terms of equation :eq:`invert_expanded` are used
-used when inverting to find :math:`f`.
-Note that when using PETSc, we
+when inverting to find :math:`f`.
+Note that when using PETSc, we do
-are not Fourier decomposing in the :math:`z`-direction, so it may take
+not Fourier decompose in the :math:`z`-direction, so it may take
 substantially longer time to find the solution.
-As with the tridiagonal
+As with the
-solver, the fields are being sliced in the :math:`y`-direction, and a
+tridiagonal solver, the fields are sliced in the :math:`y`-direction,
-solution is being found for one :math:`y` plane at the time.
+and a solution is found for one :math:`y` plane at the time.

 Before solving, equation :eq:`invert_expanded` is rewritten to the
 form